canonical/sphinx-docs-starter-pack/sp-docs/docs/build.rst

     When generating a PDF, it is important to not use additional headings before a ``toctree``.
 Documents referenced by the ``toctree`` will be nested under any provided headings.

-    A ``rubric`` directive can be combined with the ``h2`` class to provide a heading styled rubric in the HTML output.
+    A ``rubric`` directive can be combined with the ``h2`` class to provide a heading-styled rubric in the HTML output.
 See the default ``index.rst`` for an example.
-    Rubric based headings will not be included as an entry in the table of contents or side navigation.
+    Rubric-based headings aren't included as entries in the table of contents or the navigation sidebar.